ZavierHenry/SRTV/README.md

 ## How It Works

-To use SRTV with a tweet, reply or quote tweet to it mentioning @srtvtweeter with the word "render" and then a render option.
+To use SRTV, reply to a tweet or quote tweet it mentioning the SRTV bot (@srtvtweeter) with the word "render" and then a render option.
 SRTV will then reply with the screen reader version of the tweet.

+- TODO: add example of this

 ### Render Commands